Psychiatrists call for mental health education to curb suicide

 He said that family and neighbours need to be up and doing, and as well be up to the task of curbing the tide.

-Also, Dr Veronic Nyamali, a psychiatrist,said that life should be seen from mixed angles of good, sweet and bad.
+Also, Dr. Veronic Nyamali, a psychiatrist, said that life should be seen from a mixed angle of good, sweet and bad.

 Nyamali said that suicide should not be an option to end one’s life, noting that the World Health Organisation (WHO)’s statistics show that one million people died of suicide.